Teach Operations & Algebraic Thinking With These Free Ten Frames Worksheets

 To help them out, we teach mental math using ten frames with coffee beans.
 What are ten frames?
 They are tables with two rows of five boxes, one on top or on the side of the other.
 We place coffee beans in some of the boxes, and the baristas tell us, without counting, how many beans they see.
 A perfect score gets a small coffee and a scone.

 So come on in, grab a coffee and a scone, and grab enough free worksheets to instil fun into your classes while your students work on their problems!

 The Benefits of Ten Frames

 Ten frames reinforce and enhance counting skills.
+These are essential foundations for STEM and later learning.
 Using a visual representation of a number, the students become proficient at recognizing the amount of several pieces without counting each piece.
 Using a free worksheet with your class allows them to recognize amounts instantly without counting.

 For instance, you bake cookies for your class.
 Chocolate chip, with lots of chips (remember that for when you bake The Teacher’s Cafe cookies).
 You tell each student that they can have three cookies.
 How many count 1-2-3?
 Not many.
 They grab their three in one hand and walk off to enjoy a great treat and a messy mouth.
 They understood, without much help, how many cookies made three.

 Subitizing is the technical term for recognizing a number without counting the individual pieces.
 You perform this function constantly without thinking about it.
 How many apples are on that plate?
 What is the value of the dice you rolled?
 How many people are ahead of you in line for coffee (too many)?
 Subitizing allows you to quickly find the solution you need without time-consuming one-by-one counting.